 Deal OS · Diligence Automation

 Read the data room in hours, not weeks.
-The diligence layer of the AI Deal OS reviews documents, ranks red flags, and spots contradictions across every source — so weak deals die early and strong ones reach a decision faster.
+Due diligence automation software that actually reads your documents: the diligence layer of the AI Deal OS reviews documents, ranks red flags, and spots contradictions across every source, so weak deals die early and strong ones reach a decision faster.

 What it does